Santhosh272periasamy/optimizer-article/README.md

 # optimizer-article
-Types pf Optimizers in Deep learning and its application
+Types of Optimizers in Deep learning and its application.